Implementing Ongoing WMS in your warehouse

 Analyze, improve and iterate

 In software development the term Minimum viable product (MVP) is used to refer to an implementation or product that has enough features to satisfy the first users of the product or implementation.
-This has the benefit of reducing wasted resources in the development of new product (by not spending time on not needed features), increasing the speed of realizing return on investments and enabling early feedback to analyze and improve upon.
+This has the benefit of reducing wasted resources in the development of a new product (by not spending time on unnecessary features), increasing the speed of realizing return on investments and enabling early feedback to analyze and improve upon.
 The term can be efficiently utilized in other domains such as the implementation of a WMS in a warehouse.

 A WMS implementation can be performed in an iterative manner where each iteration constitutes the analyze and improve steps (see figure below).
 In the first phase of the implementation, you analyze the current warehouse setup and focus on implementing something that is just a little bit better than the current solution.